Chart Color Schemes

 The level of general health in Yangebup is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Yangebup shows better-than-average health outcomes, with lower prevalence of common conditions among its general population compared to national averages.
-However, among older, at-risk cohorts, the prevalence is higher.
+Yangebup shows better-than-average health outcomes with a lower prevalence of common health conditions among its general population compared to national averages.
+However, older and at-risk cohorts have higher health condition prevalence, and private health cover is slightly behind the average SA2 area at approximately 51% (~4,213 people).

 Frequently Asked Questions - Health